2011-2012 Undergraduate Bulletin [Archived Catalog]

 College of Engineering, Technology, and Computer Science

-To earn the degree, you must fulfill the requirements of IPFW (see Part 8 ) and of the College of Engineering, Technology, and Computer Science (see Part 4 ); and complete the following courses:
+To earn the B.S. with a major in organizational leadership and supervision, you must satisfy the requirements of IPFW (see Part 8 ) and the College of Engineering, Technology, and Computer Science, Division of Organizational Leadership and Supervision (see Part 4 ); earn a grade of C or better in ENG W131, ENG W233 (or approved substitute), and each OLS course; and complete the following requirements: